Jurish: Post-1967

 After the 1995 accords, 62% of village land has been defined as Area B land, while the remaining 38% is Area C. Israel has confiscated 17 dunums of Jurish village land for the construction of the Israeli settlement of Migdalim, in addition to confiscating land for the road Route 505.

 In October, 2021, it was reported that Israeli settlers set fire to olive trees belonging to Jurish, on land close to Migdalim.

+Demography

+Some of Jurish's residents originated in the former village of Kafr 'Atia (181/168).

+Jurish is said to be the ancestral origin for the majority of inhabitants in Beit Dajan.